-Today, roughly 55,000 patients and relatives take part in the National Register for Congenital Heart Defects.
+Today, more than 60,000 patients and relatives take part in the National Register for Congenital Heart Defects.
 Their data and donated samples are used for research worldwide.
 The National Register’s data and sample management supports researchers in a way that allows them to completely focus on their research questions, thus relieving research institutions.

 Researching for Optimal Healthcare